Mark González: International goals

+Post-retirement

+From 2019 to 2021, González participated as a panelist in the TV program Abrazo de Gol (Goal hug) from Canal del Fútbol (CDF).

+González has participated in matches for the Liverpool Legends squad.

+In December 2024, González graduated as a football manager at INAF (National Institute of Football, Sports and Physical Activity of Chile).

+In August 2025, González joined the Chile national team for the Influencers World Cup Johor 2025 in Malaysia.

 Personal life

 He is the son of the former Chile international footballer Raúl González as well as the brother of the actor and football agent Raúl Hoffmann.
 From his maternal line, he is the grandnephew of the former Chile international footballers Carlos Hoffmann and Reynaldo Hoffmann, as well as the cousin-nephew of the also former footballers Reinaldo and Alejandro, sons of Reynaldo.

 González began dating Chilean television personality and model Maura Rivera in 2008, and they married in 2010.
 They have one son, Mark González, Jr. In 2015, they welcome their daughter Luciana González.

 In March 2021, González suffered from mild pericarditis, which was treated successfully and he made a full recovery.